top of page

 1150 Danville Rd.
 Harrodsburg KY 40422

-Fee: $250.00 Non - CKEC Members - (Must Have PO Number in Order to Register.)
+Fee: $250.00 Non - CKEC Members - (Must have PO Number in order to Register.)

-$150.00 CKEC Members - (Must Have PO Number in Order to Register.)
+$150.00 CKEC Members - (Must have PO Number in order to Register.)

 Target Audience: School Leaders, District Leaders, New Teacher Mentors, Instructional Coaches (anyone who supports new teachers)

-Congratulations!
+Description: Congratulations!
 You’ve hired new teachers and they are excited to get started.
 Now you must support them and help them develop into amazing educators who have a significant impact on student learning.
 This in-person workshop will provide participants with the system necessary to ensure new teachers feel supported and help them develop strong instructional skills.
 The workshop will work through eight monthly cycles that can be implemented with a year long new teacher onboarding program.
 Participants will spend time between learning information from the anchor texts and planning a new teacher onboarding program for the 2026-27 school year.
 All participants will receive copies of Onboarding Teachers and Welcome to Teaching! and will leave the two day workshop with 7 ready-made presentations to utilize throughout a yearlong new teacher onboarding program.

 Success Criteria: